 Anyone who’s ever reached for an antacid tablet after a really good Thai meal or been abruptly awakened from a restful slumber, gasping for air, can tell you this: Acid reflux is a killjoy.
 Even less fun?
-When it becomes a chronic condition, known as GERD.
+When it becomes a chronic condition known as gastroesophageal reflux disease (GERD).

 Why is this happening?

 Everybody needs acid in their stomach — it helps break down food for digestion and kills bacteria.
 “It’s a defense mechanism and it’s pretty strong,” Ergun says.
 “Normally, you don’t buy things to clean your house that are as strong as stomach acid.
 But the stuff in your stomach doesn’t usually come up into your chest.
 There are mechanisms that the body has created for that.”

 At the bottom of the esophagus is a circular band of muscle, called the lower esophageal sphincter, which separates it from the stomach.
 It generally remains closed, but when we eat and swallow, this valve relaxes to let food and liquid pass through to the stomach, then closes again.
 Acid reflux occurs when the valve opens when it’s not supposed to, so the stomach contents — be they food, acid or digestive juices — flow backward.

 It’s normal for that valve to open from time to time, allowing us to let out a discreet (or hearty) burp.
 But problematic reflux can cause heartburn, especially after a meal or when you lie down to doze.
 GERD is chronic acid reflux that becomes problematic.
 According to the American College of Gastroenterology, it’s believed that as many as 20 percent of U.S. adults suffer from it.